Donrwalsh/Shop/README.md

 ### TODO

+- Oops, Trunk data has no 'storage' values.

 - Establish a protocol for applying Schemas (I'm enjoying the lack of description used for `account.js`)

 - How to store Blueprint data? - first iteration in `database/data/account.json`